giffordlabcvr/DIGS-tool/README.md

 **Contributors**:

+Daniel Blanco-Melo (daniel.blancomelo@mssm.edu)

 Henan Zhu (h.zhu.1@research.gla.ac.uk)

-Daniel Blanco-Melo (daniel.blancomelo@mssm.edu)

 **DISCLAIMER**

-This program may contain bugs, both apparent and less apparent ones.
-I do not accept responsibility for any problems that arise from use of this software.
-Use entirely at your own risk.
+We do not accept responsibility for any problems that arise from use of this software.